MD1968/silverheath-shop/README.md

 ### Concept:

-The idea for the application followed news reports of the government looking into running trials of E-Scooters later this year.
+The idea for the application followed news reports of the government looking into running trials of Silverheath later this year.
 I was already researching the product to sell for the fourth project of course.
 Looking at www.halfords.co.uk I realised that a good selection is already on the market.
 I decided to create a project using data and photos gained from Halfords.

 The course materials from the Code Institute was also very valuable as a resource and inspiration.